‘Alexander Street Video’. Available: http://vasc.alexanderstreet.com.chain.kent.ac.uk/

 MacDougall and D, ‘The Visual in Anthropology’, in Rethinking visual anthropology, London: Yale University Press, 1997.

-Mead, M and Bateson, and G, ‘On the Use of the Camera in Anthropology’, in The Anthropology of media: a reader, vol. Blackwell readers in anthropology, Oxford: Blackwell Publishers, 2002.
+Mead, M and Bateson, and G, ‘On the Use of the Camera in Anthropology’, in The Anthropology of media: a reader, Oxford: Blackwell Publishers, 2002.

 H. Morphy, ‘The Interpretation of Ritual: Reflections from Film on Anthropological Practice’, Man, vol. 29, no. 1, pp. 117–146, 1994.